Car with variable speed

 which results in a time of approximately 0.693 hours necessary to travel the distance in question.

-What we need is a model of the problem stated above.
-What do we know?
-If we assume a scaled model where 100 km will be represented by a machine variable value of 1, we can write v(t) = 1 - s(t) while s(t) is defined as the time integral over v(t).
+All we need is a computer setup for this problem.
+Assuming a scaled model where 100 km are represented by a machine value of 1, we can write v(t) = 1 - s(t), where s(t) is the time integral over v(t).

-20-JUl-2008, ulmann@analogmuseum.org
+20-JUl-2008, 21-DEC-2008, 19-FEB-2016, ulmann@analogmuseum.org